Mugilan-Codes/placements-api/README.md

 - [Routes TODO](#routes-todo)
 - Use nodemailer to send emails for verification to user
 - Complete the Backend and Deploy within 26th of Feb.
+- Modify the database to have emailVerified and adminVerified to the students.

 ### Create Tables